Mehmet-Emin-Gokcek/SpringCommerce/README.md

-Final Exam Assignment:
+An e-commerce Spring web application that allows CRUD operations using Spring MVC.

-Create CRUD operations using Spring MVC.
+It employs mySQL database to store and view customer information.

-- Database connectiong is optional
+View test run video here: https://youtu.be/DdswZOokrmQ

-- Include a video or picture of the test run of your project
+View live demo on AWS here: